7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 Neither the 7.62 Soviet nor 300 Blackout round is known for having an extremely flat trajectory.
 However, the 7.62x39 will have the better trajectory of the two.

-This trajectory of both 30-caliber intermediate cartridges limits their effective range to around 400 yards, which is exactly what they are designed for.
+The trajectories of these .30 caliber intermediate cartridges limit their effective ranges to around 400 yards: exactly the distance they are designed for.

 Ballistic Coefficient

-Although the two rounds have similar bullet weights (123 vs 125 gr), the 300 BLK is typically loaded with modern bullets that are more aerodynamic than the older design 7.62x39 projectiles.
+Although the two rounds can have similar bullet weights (123 vs 125 gr), the 300 BLK is typically loaded with bullets that are more modern and aerodyamic than those conventionally loaded in 7.62x39 ammunition.

 Sectional Density

-Sectional density is calculated by comparing the bullet weight and the bullet diameter.
-The higher the SD the deeper the bullet will penetrate into the target.
-This is a simplified view of penetration as there are other factors to consider, such as bullet expansion and velocity.
+Sectional density is calculated by comparing the bullet's weight and diameter.
+The higher the SD, the deeper the bullet is inclined penetrate into its target.
+(This is a simplified view of penetration.
+There are other factors to consider, such as impact velocity and termin al expansion.)

-Bullet jacket design also plays a part in penetration, as a bullet designed to expand like a soft point (SP), ballistic tip, or jacketed hollow point (JHP) will naturally penetrate less than a full metal jacket (FMJ).
+Bullet design also plays a part in penetration.
+A bullet designed to expand, such as a soft point (SP), Ballistic Tip, or jacketed hollow point (JHP) will probably penetrate less than a non-expanding full metal jacket (FMJ).

 Average SD for 300 BLK comes out to 0.21 while the 7.62x39 measures at 0.18.
-These values are virtually the same and it is unlikely that any hunter or game animal will be able to tell the difference in penetration between the two rounds.
+These values are virtually the sam.
+Indeed, it is quite possible for the two rounds' bullets to share an identical SD. i=It is unlikely that any hunter or game animal will be able to tell the difference in penetration between the two rounds.

 Hunting

-Although neither round was designed with hunting in mind, hunters have found that both the 300 Blackout and 7.62x39 to be extremely effective on medium sized game at short range.
+Although neither round was designed with hunting in mind, hunters have found both the 300 Blackout and 7.62x39 to be extremely effective on medium game at short range.

-It is generally accepted that it takes 1,000 ft-lbs of energy to ethically harvest a whitetail deer.
-According to the Ballistics Tables below, this means that both rounds are effective against deer and ranges slightly below 200 yards.
+It is widely accepted that at least 1,000 ft-lbs of striking energy is required to ethically harvest a whitetail.
+By that standard, both rounds are effective on deer at ranges out to distances just shy of 200 yards.

-A quick note on subsonic ammunition and hunting – it is NOT recommended to use subsonic loads for hunting medium game.
-The subsonic rounds simply do not have the terminal ballistics at hunting ranges to be effective and ethical at harvesting game.
-Therefore, make sure you are using supersonic .300 Blackout ammo when hunting.
+A quick note on subsonic ammunition and hunting.
+Subsonic loads are not typically recommended for taking medium game.
+Subsonic rounds simply do not have the terminal ballistics to be effective and ethical at harvesting game.
+Make sure you are using supersonic .300 Blackout ammo when hunting — the Hornady Black 110gr V-MAX is an excellent choice for varmint and small game.

-Don't forget to stock up on your ammo.
-Visit our Fiocchi 300 Blackout ammo page for more affordable options.
+Don't forget to stock up on your ammo!
+Visit our Fiocchi 300 Blackout ammo page for some affordable options!

 Home Defense

-The 7.62 round is well known for its ability to penetrate barriers, and though this might be beneficial in wartime, it is a huge liability when it comes to home defense.
+The 7.62x39 round is well known for its ability to penetrate barriers.
+While this might be beneficial in wartime, it is a huge liability when it comes to home defense.

 The last thing anyone wants in a self-defense situation is to injure an innocent bystander.
 As you are responsible for every bullet you fire, you do not want them ending up anywhere other than inside the bad guy.

-An AR pistol or rifle with a suppressor and a full mag of subsonic 300 Blackout ammo will be more than enough to handle any home defense situation.
+An AR pistol or rifle with a suppressor and a mag full of subsonic 300 Blackout ammo can capably handle any home defense situation.

-The 7.62x39 is an extremely capable cartridge and will not have any problem repelling any would-be home invader, however the potential for over penetration with 7.62 makes subsonic 300 BLK ammo a better option.
+The 7.62x39 is an extremely capable cartridge, and will not have any problem repelling any would-be home invader.
+However, the potential for over-penetration with 7.62 makes subsonic 300 BLK ammo that much more appealing for home defnse.

 Ammo and Rifle Cost/Availability

-If you like to shoot a lot and not break the bank, then the 7.62x39 is the ultimate plinking centerfire round.
-As there is an ample supply of European produced steel cased ammo on the market, the 7.62x39 is incredibly affordable to shoot.
+If you like to shoot a lot and not break the bank, then the 7.62x39 will take great care of you.
+As there is an ample supply of European-made steel-cased ammo on the market, the 7.62x39 is extremely affordable to fire.

-When purchasing bulk FMJ ammo, it’s not hard to find 7.62x39 for about $0.36/round.
-However, premium hunting ammo from manufacturers like Nosler, Federal, Hornady and Remington will typically retail for around $1.50/round and up.
+When purchasing bulk FMJ ammo, it’s not hard to find 7.62x39 for about $0.36/round (at the time of writing).
+Premium hunting ammo from manufacturers like Nosler, Federal, Hornady and Remington typically retails for around $1.50/round and up.

-On the other hand, 300 AAC Blackout is a bit more expensive with cheap FMJ ammo typically running close to $1/round.
-Premium hunting and self-defense ammo typically retails for around $1.5-2/round and up for 300 BLK.
+300 AAC Blackout is a bit more expensive, with cheap FMJ ammo typically running close to $1/round.
+Premium hunting and self-defense ammo typically retails for around $1.5-2/round and up.

-For 300 Blackout ammo, any AR-15 rifle can be easily converted to fire 300 Blackout with a barrel change.
-As the 300 BLK uses the same magazines and bolt as the 223 Rem/5.56 NATO, this makes a 300 Blackout conversion ridiculously simple.
+Any AR-15 rifle can easily be converted to fire 300 Blackout ammo with nothing more than a barrel change.
+Since the 300 BLK uses the same bolt as the 223 Rem/5.56 NATO, conversion is ridiculously simple.
+You can even load 300 BLK ammo in a 5.56 magazine (althoguh specialized 300 BLK mags are generally more reliable).

-As the 7.62x39 has only recently been accepted as a hunting cartridge, the CZ 527 and Ruger American Ranch are the two best options for the caliber.
-Both rifles are also chambered in 300 Blackout, but manufactures like Savage, Remington, and Howa also have 300 BLK options.
+Several bolt-action rifles chambered for either round are available to hunters.
+The 7.62x39 has only recently been accepted as a hunting cartridge. the CZ 527 and Ruger American Ranch are two of the better options available.
+Both rifles are also available chambered in 300 Blackout, and manufactures like Savage, Remington, and Howa have 300 BLK options as well.

 Reloading

 If you’re into handloading, then you’re going to love the 300 Blackout.
-As it fires the same caliber bullet and uses similar powders as the 308 Winchester, 30-06 Springfield, and 300 Win Mag (just to name a few) it makes finding components very simple.
-Brass is relatively easy to acquire, but if you know what you’re doing, you can make your own 300 BLK brass out of 223 Rem cases.
+Since it shares the same caliber as and uses similar powders to the 308 Winchester, 30-06 Springfield, and 300 Win Mag (just to name a few), finding components is very simple.
+Brass is relatively easy to acquire.
+If you know what you’re doing, you can make your own 300 BLK brass out of 223 Rem cases.

-Reloading allows you to customize your 300 Blackout ammo to your specifications and reduces your overall cost per round.
+Reloading allows you to customize 300 Blackout ammo to your specifications and reduce your overall cost per round.

-However, this is not necessarily true for 7.62x39.
-Since steel cased ammo is so inexpensive, it is often not cost-effective to reload for 7.62x39.
-To complicate things, 0.311” diameter bullets are not as common as 0.308”, making it more difficult to find components.
-Brass cases are also difficult to come by for 7.62x39 as most ammo manufactures use steel cases, which cannot be reloaded.
+This is not necessarily true for 7.62x39.
+Since steel-cased ammo is so inexpensive, it is often not cost-effective to reload 7.62x39.
+To further complicate matters, 0.311” diameter bullets are not as common as 0.308”, making it more difficult to find components.
+Brass cases are also difficult to come by for 7.62x39.
+Most ammo manufactures load non-reloadable steel cases.

 If you plan on handloading your own ammo, the 300 Blackout is clearly the superior option.